Evidence for goodness of fit in Karl Pearson chi-squared statistics

 There are other reasons for adopting these rough descriptive labels.
 Usually $T=T_n$ has expected value growing with the sample size $n$ at the rate $\sqrt n\,.$ Moderate evidence for an alternative can be expected if an experiment is repeated under the same conditions as one that yielded weak evidence for it, provided the sample size is quadrupled.
 In symbols, having found $T_{n}=1.645 \pm 1$ one can expect in a replicated experiment the test statistic $T^\prime_{4n}=3.3\pm 1$ .
 Also, when choosing sample sizes one often stipulates power 0.8 at level 0.05 for a specific alternative, which is considered a minimal requirement.
 Such a test will have a expected evidence of 2.5, which is about halfway between weak and moderate.
 Studying evidence for the alternative hypothesis is in this respect more basic than examining its contributing elements level and power, one of which is open to arbitrary choice.

 Negative evidence for the alternative can be interpreted as positive evidence for the null hypothesis.
 For example, $T=-3.3\pm1$ is moderate evidence for the null.
 This feature enables \lq non-significant\rq\ results to be easily combined with \lq significant\rq\ ones in a meta-analysis, see \cite{KMS-2008,KMS-2011,KMS-2014} for examples.
 All the above advantages of evidence for the alternative hypothesis justified its introduction as a useful {\em operational} one.
 It works!

-Why it works was explained when a {\em foundational} rationale for this calibration scale was described in \cite{M-S-2012,M-S-2013,M-S-2016}, for exponential families, among others; and for the difference of two proportions in \cite{prst-2014}.
-The examples in these papers suggest that quite generally the evidence for the alternative} is an estimate of the signed square root of the symmetrized Kullback-Leibler divergence between null and alternative distributions and has a standard normal error; it is an effect size on a simple canonical scale, where the unit of measurement is the standard error of the effect size.
+{Why it works was explained when a {\em foundational} rationale for this calibration scale was described in \cite{M-S-2012,M-S-2013,M-S-2016}, for exponential families, among others; and for the difference of two proportions in \cite{prst-2014}.
+The examples in these papers suggest that quite generally the evidence for the alternative has an asymptotic mean that is approximately the signed square root of the symmetrized Kullback-Leibler divergence between null and alternative distributions and further it has a standard normal error.
+The evidence for the alternative is an effect size on a simple canonical scale, where the unit of measurement is the standard error of the effect size.